 - 2. You are required to carry out at least two formal assessment batteries for the training year.
 These assessments will include a clinical interview, administration of tests, interpretation of results, client feedback session, and a written assessment report.
-You will get assistance and further details about this in the Assessment Seminar. - 3.
-You will co-facilitate programming through our Skills Workshops & Mindfulness Programming (S.W.A.M.P.) with Permanent Clinical Staff (PCS) and/or other trainees under the direction of the S.W.A.M.P.
-Coordinator.
-You will facilitate more during the semesters you are not teaching, and less when you are teaching. - 4.
-Participation on UCC administrative committees.
-One psychology intern will be requested to serve on the Training Committee as the cohort liaison in the fall and one in the spring.
-We ask all four interns to serve on the Internship Selection Committee.
-This committee starts to function in November and continues through mid-January, and will entail reading up to 9 internship applications, and participating in up to 9 interviews starting on 12/4/2023.
-You are also expected to be present for the Ranking Meeting, which will take place on Tuesday 12/19/2023 - 5.
+You will get assistance and further details about this in the Assessment Seminar. - You will co-facilitate programming through our Skills Workshops & Mindfulness Programming (SWAMP) and Skills Session programs with Permanent Clinical Staff (PCS) and/or other trainees under the direction of the SWAMP & MHPE Coordinators. - 4.
+We ask all four interns to serve on the Intern Selection Committee, selecting interns for the next year's cohort.
+This committee starts to function in November and continues through early January, and will entail reading internship applications, and participating in interviews.
+You are also expected to be present for all Intern Selection Committee meetings. - 5.
 You are expected to participate in a number of training seminars and groups.
-Your Titanium schedule indicates when these are held.
-Examples are: Group Supervision of Supervision; Professional Development; Critical Positionalities; Relationship Counseling; Ethics; Group; Assessment; Professional Standards, Licensing, and Credentialing; and Staff Meeting.
-You will also have opportunities to participate in optional meetings on a regular or occasional basis including clinical case consultation and various other trainings that may be held throughout the year. - 6.
+Your Titanium/Medicat schedule indicates when these are held.
+Examples are: Supervision of Supervision; Professional Development; Critical Positionalities; Ethics; Group; Assessment; Professional Standards, Licensing, and Credentialing; and Staff Meeting.
+You will also have opportunities to participate in optional meetings and trainings that may be held throughout the year. - 6.
 You will be assigned a Team Day one day per week.
 Working from home is never permitted on Team Day without prior approval by the Training Director and Director of Clinical Services (hereafter referred to as Clinical Director).
 Permanent Clinical Staff (PCS) and intern members on their Team Day will offer Initial Consultations, and all initial consultations are held over phone unless a client requests to meet via Zoom or in person.
 Attendance at Team Meetings on Team Day is mandatory. - 7.
 Crisis coverage and clients with urgent needs will be largely handled by the Mental Health Intervention Specialists (MHIS), Monday through Thursday.
-Clients in crisis (as defined by specific criteria) will be channeled to the MHISs who will be backed up by the clinical Team Leader of the day when university classes are in session. - 8.
+Clients in crisis (as defined by specific criteria) will be channeled to MHIS staff who will be backed up by the clinical Team Leader of the day when university classes are in session. - 8.
 Crisis coverage on Fridays is handled differently.
 On Fridays psychology interns will sign up for rotating shifts to assist the MHIS in providing crisis coverage.
 On average, interns will be on Friday afternoon coverage about every 4 weeks.
 During this time, there will always be an identified licensed clinical staff member with whom the intern can consult.
 You will attend Friday team meeting if you end up doing an initial consultation during your crisis coverage; otherwise you don't need to attend.
 PCS and Psychology Predoctoral Interns will also be expected to cover additional crisis coverage shifts during break weeks.
 You will sign up for specific time slots prior to those weeks. - 9.
-You will be assigned and/or you will co-design a Systems Intervention Project (SIP) with the aim of increasing access to mental health education and services for traditionally excluded and/or underserved populations at the U of U. You will work alongside the SIP Coordinators, and possibly a UCC staff mentor, to develop your project with the aim of centering the needs and voices of the populations we wish to serve in a sustainable way.
-Completing the SIP can be challenging, and you are encouraged to work with the SIP Coordinators to identify a project and get to work early in the fall semester.
+You will be assigned and/or you will co-design a Systems Intervention Project (SIP) with the aim of increasing access to mental health education and services for traditionally excluded and/or underserved populations at the U of U. You will work alongside the SIP

+Coordinator, Outreach Coordinator, and possibly a UCC staff mentor, to develop your project with the aim of centering the needs and voices of the populations we wish to serve in a sustainable way.
+Completing the SIP can be challenging, and you are encouraged to work with the SIP Coordinator to identify a project and get to work early in the fall semester.